overwolf/overwolf.github.io/docs/topics/hotkeys-best-practices.md

 ## Reassign Hotkeys

-It is not possible to reassign hotkeys directly from apps, only through the Overwolf client settings page.
+It is possible to reassign hotkeys directly from apps, or, through the Overwolf client settings page.

 What you can do is place a direct link to the relevant settings page, into the hotkeys of a specific game settings, using:

 `overwolf://settings/games-overlay?hotkey=hotkey_name_in_manifest&gameId=game_id`

+Or, you can use the [overwolf.settings.hotkeys.assing()](../api/overwolf-settings-hotkeys#assignhotkey-callback) and [unassign()](../api/overwolf-settings-hotkeys#unassignhotkey-callback) APIs.

 > It's possible to even use left or right arrows for hotkeys.
 To do so, you should use the code `Left` or `Right` in your manifest.json.